atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 `script` lists the command the GitLab test runner will run to test your code.

-Or, it could be a list of commands:
+Or, it could be a list of commands (just an example, don't add this to your project):

 ```console
 my_CI_job: